KarmaSora/showcaseSERL/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+You can start editing the research by modifying `data/research.json`.
+The Research displayed is refetched each 60 seconds.
+Make sure to include the following attribute when creating a new research you want to display: id, date, researchType, title, description, tags, screenshots, researchURL. id will be used to view the detailed content of each research as well as to view the specidied research in kiosk. tags is an array you may fill with tags of your choice.
+The same goes for screenshots.

+For Kiosk. you may change the time of itteration by going to the kioskPage.tsx and setting this veriable to any value you like: chosenTimerForPageIteration.
+Note: the time is in milliseconds.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.